ScaledMarkets/dabl/langref/README.md

 A DABL string value does not need to be quoted unless it contains embedded whitespace.
 A string can continue across multiple lines if it is delimited by three double-quotes (""").
-For example, the following is a multiline string value:
+For example, the following is a multiline string value that contains one embedded line break:

 <pre>
-"""
-This string value contains
+"""This string value contains
-two lines.
-"""
+two lines, and only one line break."""
 </pre>

+DABL does not translate line breaks within a string, so line breaks are whatever is present in the string value in the file - i.e., either a NL or CR/NL pair.

 ## Allowed Characters